Welcome to EPIP!

 Who We Are

-Emerging Practitioners in Philanthropy (EPIP), a project of Tides, is a national network of foundation professionals and other change makers who strive for excellence and equity in the practice of philanthropy.
+Emerging Practitioners in Philanthropy (EPIP) is a national network of philanthropic professionals and other change-makers who strive for excellence and equity in the practice of philanthropy.

 Our mission is to empower emerging leaders and elevate philanthropic practice in order to build a more just, equitable and sustainable world.
 We envision a world where people of all identities can live full and prosperous lives, supported by a diverse, equitable, inclusive, and effective philanthropic sector.

-This year, we're proud to be celebrating our 20th anniversary!
-Over the past two decades, EPIP has welcomed members from all sectors and ages who are passionate about using philanthropy to build a more equitable world.
+Over the past two+ decades, EPIP has welcomed members from all sectors and ages who are passionate about using philanthropy to build a more equitable world.
 We hope you’ll find “your people” in philanthropy within EPIP’s diverse, talented, and passionate community of emergent leaders!

 Your Member Benefits